insectatorious/covid19-paper1-video/README.md

 ![video_sample.gif](media/gifs/video_optimised.gif)

-This work-in-progress repository contains code to create a series of videos that explain the mathematicall modelling in our paper [Simulating human interactions in supermarkets to measure the risk of COVID-19 contagion at scale](https://arxiv.org/abs/2006.15213).
+This work-in-progress repository contains code to create a series of videos that explain the mathematical modelling in our paper [Simulating human interactions in supermarkets to measure the risk of COVID-19 contagion at scale](https://arxiv.org/abs/2006.15213).

 The final version will be hosted on YouTube.